 We have extended browser pairing on both JSTOR and Artstor.
 Pairing means that if a person visited either site from their campus network (through a proxy or a VPN, for example) within the last 30 days, their off-campus access from the same browser will be extended for one year instead of the normal 30 days.
 Browser pairing is lost when a browser cookies are cleared.

-As of May 1, people who normally access JSTOR through an institutional account can create a personal account on JSTOR and it will be paired with their institutional access.
-Any person with a paired account can then use their account to access JSTOR for one year (previously 90 days) no matter where they are located.
+Researchers who access JSTOR through an institutional account can create a personal account on JSTOR and it will be paired with their institutional access.
+Any person with a paired account can then use their account to access JSTOR for one year, no matter where they are located.
 Learn more about account pairing on the JSTOR Support site.